karip/platform-info/README.md

 ## License

-All is licensed under Creative Commons Zero (CC0-1.0).
+All files and source code are licensed under Creative Commons Zero (CC0-1.0).